-NEVER allow any person or animal to stand underneath the equipment while lifting.
+■ NEVER allow any person or animal to stand underneath the equipment while lifting.

-- Before lifting, make sure that the equipment parts are not damaged and screws are not loose or missing. - ALWAYS make sure forklift forks are inserted into pockets (if applicable) as far as possible when lifting the pump. - ALWAYS shut down engine before transporting. - NEVER lift the equipment while the engine is running. - Tighten fuel tank cap securely to prevent fuel from spilling. - Use one-point suspension hook and lift straight upwards. - DO NOT lift machine to unnecessary heights. - ALWAYS tie down equipment during transport by securing the equipment with straps, rope or chains.
+- Before lifting, make sure that the equipment parts are not damaged and screws are not loose or missing. - ALWAYS make sure forklift forks are inserted into pockets (if applicable) as far as possible when lifting the pump. - ALWAYS shut down engine before transporting. - NEVER lift the equipment while the engine is running. - Tighten the fuel cap securely until it clicks to prevent fuel from spilling. - Use one-point suspension hook and lift straight upwards. - DO NOT lift machine to unnecessary heights. - ALWAYS tie down equipment during transport by securing the equipment with straps, rope or chains.